liujoshua/BridgeDocs/_articles/overview.md

 <ul>
     <li>
         <a href="http://developer.sagebridge.org/articles/rest.html">Bridge Services</a> - A set of REST-based web services that allow mobile apps to receive study configuration such as surveys and task schedules, manage participant registration and consent, and securely receive participant data.
-Bridge Server source code is available in GitHub - however Sage recommends developers use Sage's hosted service
+Bridge Server <a href="https://github.com/Sage-Bionetworks/BridgePF">source code is available in GitHub</a> - however Sage recommends developers use Sage's hosted services rather than manage their own server instance.
     </li>
     <li>
         <a href="http://developer.sagebridge.org/articles/ios.html">iOS and Research Kit SDKs</a> - Open source libraries for building mobile health apps using Bridge Services and Apple's Research Kit.